Why the Wye Valley & Vale of Usk

 Highlights include Chepstow Castle, Tintern Abbey, The Kymin and Shire Hall.
 Sitting above the River Wye, Chepstow is one of the only castles in the whole of Britain that showcases the evolution of medieval military architecture from start to finish.

 The remains of Tintern Abbey, a Cistern Abbey, are a must visit too.
-Tintern is the best preserved medieval abbey in Wales and the 400 year old remains showcase one of the finest examples of Gothic architecture in Britain.
+Tintern is the best preserved medieval abbey in Wales and the 400-year-old remains to showcase one of the finest examples of Gothic architecture in Britain.

-Of course no trip to the Wye Valley and Vale of Usk would be complete without visiting the River Wye.
+Of course, no trip to the Wye Valley and Vale of Usk would be complete without visiting the River Wye.
 The river offers the chance for all the family to get out onto the water with a range of gentler areas to canoe or kayak.
 If you’re an experienced canoeist then head to the rapids.
-Please remember to take care out on the water and be aware of tide.
+Please remember to take care out on the water and be aware of the tides.